 The Life of Dale Carnegie:

-In late November of 1888, in the northeastern most part of Missouri, James and Amanda Carnegie gave brith to third child and named him Dale.
+In late November of 1888, in the northeasternmost part of Missouri, James, and Amanda Carnegie gave birth to their third child and named him Dale.
 Throughout his adolescence, Dale would be subjected to living an underprivileged life as the Carnegie parents struggled to make ends meet working as farmers.
 This reality, however, would have little effect on Dale’s future ambitions.
 While the likelihood of someone being raised in similar circumstances achieving great things wasn’t highly probable, Dale Carnegie would go on to defy the odds by revolutionizing the way that we look at relationships and communication.

 3 of His Most Important Teachings:

 Because Dale Carnegie’s teachings have proven so invaluable for so many people, his legacy will forever live on and his most important lessons will continue to be absorbed by individuals looking to improve themselves.
 In each and every one of his books, Carnegie masterfully shows seemingly endless amounts of ways that we can improve our communication skills, relationships with others, and overall life circumstances.
 While it is no easy task picking just three of his teachings, here we have aimed to illuminate three of the most important:

 Carnegie was a pioneer in the field of relationships and his experience studying the communication strategies of others led him to believe that each of us has the ability to change the behaviors of others by altering our own communication strategies.
 Whenever we find ourselves in arguments with loved ones or in disagreements at work, it is easy to criticize the behaviors of others, even though it rarely leads to the behavioral changes that we desire.